The Day of the Triffids (2009 TV series): Part two

-Finding the head during a daring break into an abandoned plantation, the new Triffid proves to be a success but at the same time Coker drops some papers off at the house, which explains the details of a new colony on the Isle of Wight, where the last of the Triffids were exterminated.
-Dennis' examination of his wife's Triffid recordings from Zaire causes the growing Triffid to react, attacking him with its stinger.
-Bill hears Dennis' cry for help and attempts to free his father, firing at the Triffid through its head.
+Finding the head during a daring break into an abandoned plantation, the new triffid proves to be a success.
+At the same time, Coker drops some papers off at the house, which explains that a colony had been established on the Isle of Wight.
+Dennis' examination of his wife's triffid recordings causes the growing triffid to react, attacking him with its stinger.
+Bill attempts to free his father, firing at the triffid through its head.
 With Dennis dead and the subject destroyed, the group has no option but to leave for the Isle of Wight.

-Before they can leave, Torrence turns up at the house with a group of men, looking for the solution to the Triffids but Bill refuses to tell him the plan.
-Torrence threatens to kill him, Jo and the girls if he doesn't find a new plan by the next morning.
-Bill plans an escape, using the same recordings that killed his father earlier to draw in more Triffids to cause a distraction.
+Before they can leave, Torrence arrives at the house with a group of men, looking for the solution to the triffids but Bill refuses to tell him the plan.
+Torrence threatens to kill the group if he doesn't find a new scheme by the next morning.
+Bill plans an escape, using the same recordings that killed his father to draw in more triffids as a diversion.
 Their plans are nearly thwarted by one of the soldiers, a rookie cadet named Troy (Troy Glasgow), who defects to them by faking their deaths to Torrence.
-The inactive fence is destroyed by the Triffid swarm, trapping everybody in the house and grounds but one of the girls picks up an old folk mask from Bill's old things, causing him to remember something from 30 years previous.
-He was told on that day by a man that the mask would help him to see by being temporarily blinded by Triffid poison.
-Realising that this is the solution they've been looking for, he administers the treatment to himself, Jo, Troy, Susan and Imogen.
-It allows them to pass through the Triffids unharmed but Torrence and his remaining forces are eventually overwhelmed by them and killed.
+The inactive fence is destroyed by the triffid swarm, trapping everybody in the house and grounds but one of the girls picks up an old folk mask from Bill's old things, causing him to remember something from 30 years previous.
+He was told that if you drip triffid poison into your eyes through the slots in the mask, the liquid will not blind you, but it will make the plants think you are one of them.
+Realizing that this is the solution they've been looking for, he administers the treatment to himself, Jo, Troy, Susan, and Imogen.
+It allows them to pass through the triffids unharmed, but Torrence and his remaining forces are eventually overwhelmed and killed.

 The family is next seen on the Isle of Wight after settling into the colony.
-With the group protected from the Triffids by the Solent, Bill still wonders about eventually returning to the mainland and questions the moral of how the world was blind even when our eyes were open.
+With the group protected from the triffids by the Solent, Bill still wonders about eventually returning to the mainland and questions the moral of how the world was blind even when our eyes were open.